vignan98/vignan98/README.md

 ## ABOUT ME

 I am Currently Pursuing Masters in Data Analytics Engineering from Northeastern University, Boston.
 I have 1 year experience working on a Data Science Application called Dataiku at Ericsson.
 Also, as a Data Science Intern at IIT Kanpur, I worked on a Machine learning Project to predict droupout rates.
-During my masters, I enrolled in course like Machine Learning for Engineering, Deep Learning and Neural Networks that cover the in-depth mathematics behind the Algorithms.
+During my masters, I enrolled in courses like Machine Learning for Engineering, Deep Learning and Neural Networks that cover the in-depth mathematics behind the Algorithms.
 Also, with few of the projects I gained hands-on experience of working on Data Science Projects

 ![photo-1616763355548-1b606f439f86](https://user-images.githubusercontent.com/84727716/168519807-e63c2901-dc4a-425c-9f77-e94e6b6442b9.jpg)